Generac Generator Weekly Test Not Working: Why It Fails & How To Troubleshoot

 Malfunctioning or faulty sensors can falsely trigger several conditions, such as high engine temperature or low oil pressure.
 This, in turn, can prevent the engine from running the weekly test.

-Generac Generator Weekly Test Not Working: Troubleshooting Fixed
+Generac Generator Weekly Test Not Working: Quick Fixes

 Your Generac generator might not run the weekly test cycle even after pre-programming it and running the test manually.
 In that case, consider resetting and restarting the generator.